MA Program Director

 For a more complete description of careers in medical assisting, refer to the website of the American Association of Medical Assistants.

-BPCC's Associate of Applied Science (AAS) and Technical Diploma in MA Programs consist of Qualification Courses and Program Courses.
+BPCC’s Associate of Applied Science (AAS) and Technical Diploma in MA Programs consist of Qualification Courses and Program Courses.
 The AAS program also includes Additional Required courses.
 Students may work at any pace (part time/full time) to complete the qualification and additional required courses.
-When the qualification courses have been completed (with a "C" or better), students may apply for admission to the program component.
+When the qualification courses have been completed (with a “C” or better) and successfully completed either ALHT 201 or ALHT 203, students may apply for admission to the program component.
 The additional required courses may be completed at any time prior to graduation.
 The program is designed so that a student may complete the Associate of Applied Science in MA program in 5 semesters and the Technical Diploma in MA program in 3 semesters.